bionlplab/bioc/README.md

 ## Contributing

-You can find information about contributing to RadText at our [Contribution page](https://bioc.readthedocs.io/en/latest/contribute.html).
+You can find information about contributing to bioc at our [Contribution page](https://bioc.readthedocs.io/en/latest/contribute.html).

 ## Reference